 Note: Shorter assignments do not require abstracts and forewords.

-Your introduction has two main purposes: 1) to give an overview of the main points of your thesis; and 2) awaken the reader’s interest.
-It’s not a bad idea to go through the introduction one last time when the writing is done, to ensure that it connects well with your conclusion.
+Your introduction has two main purposes: 1) to give an overview of the main points of your thesis, and 2) to awaken the reader’s interest.
+It is recommended to rewrite the introduction one last time when the writing is done, to ensure that it connects well with your conclusion.

 Tip: For a nice, stylistic twist you can reuse a theme from the introduction in your conclusion.
 For example, you might present a particular scenario in one way in your introduction, and then return to it in your conclusion from a different – richer or contrasting – perspective.

 The introduction should include:

 - The background for your choice of theme